GRANTS

 a) Basic information on the applicant and the application

-Personal details of the applicant (full name, address, phone number, email address, social security number), bank account (in IBAN format), degrees or diploma's obtained, current position, place where the grant work/project is performed, applied sum, and a short description of the intended use of the grant.
-If the application is for a working group it should contain the above information on all working group members.
+Personal details of the applicant (full name, address, phone number, email address, date of birth), degrees or diplomas obtained, applied sum, and a short description of the intended use of the grant.
+If the application is for a working group, it should contain the above information on all working group members.

 b) Abstract